Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 ---
 title: "NServiceBus monitoring demo"
-reviewed: 2020-09-14
+reviewed: 2023-11-05
 summary: A self-contained demo solution that you can run to explore the monitoring features of the Particular Service Platform.
 suppressRelated: true
 redirects:
 - tutorials/monitoring/demo
 ---

 See how to use the monitoring features in the Particular Service Platform by trying them out in ServicePulse with a real system.
-This downloadable sample contains all of the necessary parts of the platform, already configured and ready to run including four sample endpoints that communicate with each other by exchanging messages.
+This downloadable sample contains all of the necessary parts of the platform, already configured and ready to run, including four sample endpoints that communicate with each other by exchanging messages.

 <div class="text-center inline-download hidden-xs"><a id='download-demo' href='https://s3.amazonaws.com/particular.downloads/MonitoringDemo/Particular.MonitoringDemo.zip' class="btn btn-primary btn-lg"><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> Download demo</a>
 </div>